![]() |

 100 years had translated any of them.
 Certainly there was a need

-amount of time, and will never make enough profit to be a full time job,
+of time, and will never make enough profit to be a full time job, or even

-or even pay a decent hourly wage like a real job.
-It is, however,
+pay a decent hourly wage like a real job.
+It is, however, a great

 There are no other sources for the information contained in these aging

-manuals for these guns and accessories, and military instruction manuals
+for these guns and accessories, and military instruction manuals that

-that were the primary sources of information for the German armed forces.
+were the primary sources of information for the German armed forces.
+This

-This work needs done before the old books crumble and are lost forever
+work needs done before the old books crumble and are lost forever (many

-(many are very fragile now), or are hidden in collections where they will
+are very fragile now), or are hidden in collections where they will never

 of the German military.